carch-org/docs/docs/project/contributing.md

 <img src="https://cdn-icons-png.flaticon.com/128/993/993686.png" width="50" />

-We’re excited that you’re interested in contributing to **Carch**!
-Contributions of all kinds are welcome, whether you’re fixing bugs, adding new features, or improving documentation.
+We're excited that you're interested in contributing to **Carch**!
+Contributions of all kinds are welcome, whether you're fixing bugs, adding new features, or improving documentation.
 Follow this guide to get started.

 > [!WARNING]
 > **Before making any contributions**, first open an issue in the **[Feature Request](https://github.com/harilvfs/carch/issues/new?template=feature-reqests.yml)** section.
 We will discuss the changes there before proceeding with implementation.